February 2026 • 18 min read

 • Beta cell exhaustion: The pancreas eventually cannot produce enough insulin to overcome resistance

-The good news is that diabetes risk is highly modifiable through weight loss.
-The landmark Diabetes Prevention Program study demonstrated that losing just 5-7% of body weight combined with moderate physical activity reduced the risk of developing Type 2 diabetes by 58% in high-risk individuals.
+The good news is that type 2 diabetes risk is highly modifiable through weight loss.
+The landmark Diabetes Prevention Program (DPP) trial demonstrated that losing 5–7% of body weight combined with moderate physical activity substantially reduced progression from prediabetes to type 2 diabetes in high-risk adults — the DPP is one of the strongest evidence bases in weight-related chronic-disease prevention.

 Cancer Risks Associated with BMI

-The link between excess body weight and cancer has been firmly established by extensive research.
-According to Cancer.org and the International Agency for Research on Cancer (IARC), excess body fat is now recognized as a cause of at least 13 different types of cancer.
-Approximately 8% of all cancers in the United States are attributed to excess body weight.
+The link between excess body weight and cancer is firmly established.
+And the International Agency for Research on Cancer (IARC), excess body fat is a recognised cause of at least 13 different types of cancer, and is one of the most important modifiable cancer-risk factors after smoking.

 How Obesity Promotes Cancer